Bug Out Vehicle List | 27 Essentials

 In addition to its storage capacity and off-road capabilities, a BOV should also be durable and reliable.
 In an emergency situation, there may not be the option to call for help or to get roadside assistance.
 Ideally, a BOV should be able to withstand rough treatment and should be able to continue running even if it sustains damage.

-Types of Bug Out Vehicles
+Best Bug Out Vehicles

 There are a number of different types of bug out vehicles to choose from, each with its own unique set of features and capabilities.